 The Baltimore Museum of Art: Celebrating a Museum, The Baltimore Museum of Art with Marquand Books, 2014.

-Michael Komanecky, Poems of American Patriotism: Poets, Painters, and Patriots, Farnsworth Art Museum, forthcoming Summer 2018.
+Michael Komanecky, Poems of American Patriotism: Poets, Painters, and Patriots, Farnsworth Art Museum, 2018.

 Mark Bradford: Tomorrow is Another Day (installation at 2017 Venice Biennale), gallery texts, brochure, and catalogue foreword, on behalf of The Baltimore Museum of Art.